samuelcecilio/multi-display-adjustment/README.md

 ## Diagnosing issues

-In case the brightness sliders are not visible or they don't change the brightness, check if the underlaying `ddcutil` works.
+In case sliders are not visible or they don't change the brightness/contrast, check if the underlaying `ddcutil` works.

 Following call checks if the displays are reachable